najalbert/crosscountry/schedule.md

 ## Constraints
-* Sutton on weekend for baby shower
+* Sutton on weekend for baby shower (Saturday 8/31 2-5pm)
 * Vegas not on Fri/Sat for cheap hotel
 * Chicago only if Joe is there